 • Increase nutrients, not portion size.
 It’s common for seniors to get overwhelmed by large portions of food piled up on their plates, resulting in most of the food going to waste.
 Instead, focus on smaller portions full of nutrients, like spreading peanut butter on toast instead of butter or preparing oatmeal with hot milk instead of water.

 • Prepare snacks ahead of time.
-Chop up veggies or portion out nuts and trail mix into small containers so a healthy snack is always readily available.
+Chop up veggies or portion out nuts and trail mix into small containers so a healthy snack is always readily available, especially one that promotes brain health and memory care.
 This will help seniors avoid grabbing prepackaged chips or cookies to hold them over until mealtime.

 • Don’t get stuck in a food rut.
 Seniors shouldn’t be afraid of trying new foods and flavors!
 While it’s common for the elderly to get comfortable with certain meals, adding new spices or marinades are an easy way to mix things up a bit and stimulate the appetite.

 • Reward with a treat.
 While it’s important for seniors to avoid overindulging, enjoying a small treat that’s around 200 calories, like dark chocolate for a sweet tooth or pretzels for a salty craving, are healthier ways to reward themselves.

 Enjoy Exceptional Dining Services at Concordia